When do I need to do an Impact Assessment?

-- Consider how to enhance positive impacts for diversity groups.
-Don’t just think about equality of access/opportunity, but also equality of outcomes (for example, customer satisfaction, health/wellbeing and ability to reach own potential).
+- How to enhance positive impacts.
+For example, don’t just think about equality of access/opportunity, but also equality of outcomes (for example, customer satisfaction, health/wellbeing and ability to reach own potential).

 - Whether the plan, policy or practice is necessary and reasonable, and any negative impacts are proportionate.
 If there are negative impacts, is there an alternative, less disadvantageous option?

 If the plan, policy or practice will result in unlawful direct or indirect discrimination, a breach of human rights or environmental laws, it must be stopped/changed.
 An Impact Assessment doesn’t necessarily stop a local authority from making difficult decisions such as closing a service, but ensures that it has considered all the facts and impacts fully before making a decision.

 - Publish your assessment in PDF/A format (see instructions below).

 - Ensure decision makers are informed of the impacts.